spiderkitten/Starbug/local/about.md

 <div>
   <ol>
     <li>I've always wanted to try Roller Derby</li>
     <li>When I was in year 6 (6th grade), I won my school's book week costume contest.
 I was The Ghost of Christmas Past from A Christmas Carol.
 I wore a white sheet and carried some chains.
+WoooOOOooo.
 Scary. lol</li>
     <li>My favourite alchohol drink is Gin and Elderberry</li>
     <li>My dream house is Gull Cottage from The Ghost and Mrs Muir (ghostly sea captain included).
 It doesn't have to be the exact house, just a cottage up on a cliffside overlooking a stormy rocky ocean.
 A lighthouse would work too.</li>
     <li>Onions don't make me cry.
 I could chop onions for hours and hours.</li>